hosemadev/hosemadev/README.md

 <h3> Welcome to my github </h3>

-I'm currently a software developer student.
+I'm currently a fullstack software developer in ❤️ with web languages.

 Will update this in a future... 🔧